tdownie0/music-theor-ease/topics/Website/ch3.md

 > paying for the resource unless you truly desire if you happen to reach the end.
 I believe navigating
 > through a text document is truly the best way to learn with the tool, however dull it may be at times.
 > Maybe after going through the section I provide you for the resource, if you still feel inclined to
 > go further in this site you can consider it as an option then.
+I do feel this may be a very useful
+> resource for younger audiences, and those who are teaching in classroom settings.
 >
 > [Vim-Adventures](https://vim-adventures.com/)